 Hours of operation

-Data is available 24x7.
-Data issues will be worked during business hours only.
+Data services are available 24x7.
+Data issues will be worked during business hours (8 AM – 5 PM M-F) only.

-Note: Should you have any specific questions regarding reports and extracts, please contact your ERCOT Account Manager or the ERCOT HelpDesk for clarifications at (512) 248-6800 or hdesk@ercot.com.
+Note: Should you have any specific questions regarding reports and extracts, please contact your ERCOT Account Manager or the ERCOT HelpDesk for clarification at (512) 248-6800 or hdesk@ercot.com.
 A ticket will be generated by ERCOT and the issue will be tracked to completion.

 2.2 IT Applications